 People of all ages are vulnerable to the most common oral health problems, like tooth decay and gum disease.
 That means every member of your family should visit a trusted dentist for routine checkups and cleanings every six months.
 When you stay on top of your loved ones’ preventive care, you are all more likely to enjoy healthy, long-lasting smiles.
-Dr. Carini and Dr. Shah are the family dentists Greenfield trusts for personalized dental care -- and we can’t wait to welcome you and your loved ones into our office.
+Dr. Carini and Dr. Farr are the family dentists Greenfield trusts for personalized dental care -- and we can’t wait to welcome you and your loved ones into our office.

 When you attend a checkup and cleaning at Advanced Dental Treatment Center, we will begin by taking X-rays.
 All new patients receive X-rays, and after that, they should be taken at least annually.
 X-rays are a crucial part of preventive dentistry, as they allow your dentist to see what is going on beneath the visible surface of your teeth.